sayed-ashfaq/CreditCard_FraudDetection_NN/README.md

 - Neural network model trained on imbalanced transaction data
 - Handles extreme class imbalance with high recall and acceptable precision
 - Model evaluation using precision, recall, F1-score, and ROC-AUC
 - Model versioning and serialization using TensorFlow SavedModel format

+## Need to do
 - Containerized inference service with Docker
 - REST API for real-time fraud prediction using FastAPI
 - Automated CI/CD pipeline for seamless testing and deployment